Mascot-Centric School Climate

 The mascot also gives children an easy-to-follow roadmap for enjoying social success.
 Tiger rules are clearly articulated, and take much of the guesswork out of decision making.
 When it comes time for a child to make a decision, all they need to do is think of what a tiger would do.
 They are surrounded with visual examples of how tigers demonstrate positive behavior in different parts of the school.
 It’s far better than drawing from their very limited life experiences, many of which may actually be negative examples from outside of school.

 99% of survey respondents said their anti-bullying efforts would be more successful if their school climate was more inclusive.* Mascot-centric climates are very inclusive.
 Everyone is a tiger, and there are no race, religion or sex associated with being a tiger.
-Mascot Junction’s human mascots are also multi-racial to be inclusive.
+Mascot Junction’s human mascots are also multi-racial, and portray different abilities, to be inclusive.

 Mascot Junction specializes in helping schools create mascot-centric climates to support positive behavior and character education programs.
 We have more than 120 kid-friendly mascots, and more than 12,000 illustrations of those mascots visually demonstrating positive behaviors.
 We use those illustrations to custom design and print posters, banners and other products for schools around the world.